zukigit/remote_run-go/cmd/README.md

 3. **Verification**:
    - Check the `hosts.json` file in the parent folder.
 If the registration is successful, the registered hosts will be listed there.
+   - If the hosts are registered properly, you will be able to use them from common.Host_pool slice.